raymondtith00-hash/Gitlab-Passive-OSINT-Assessment/README.md

 ---

+### Threat Perspective

+WHOIS information can help an attacker validate that a domain is legitimate and identify publicly available registration details such as the registrar, domain age, and authoritative name servers.
+While this information does not expose vulnerabilities, it can help an attacker distinguish legitimate organizational domains from lookalike or newly registered domains during the reconnaissance phase of an attack.

+---

 ### Analysis

 The WHOIS lookup confirmed publicly available registration information for GitLab's primary domain.
 The domain has been registered since **2004**, indicating a long-established public Internet presence.
 The registration is maintained through **Gandi SAS**, and the published domain status includes `clientTransferProhibited`, which helps protect against unauthorized domain transfers.